conda/ceps/cep-recipe-serialization.md

     └── variant_config.yaml
 ```

-## Specification
+### Implementation details

 The rendered recipe YAML file contains the following top-level sections:

+1. `rendered_recipe_version`: integer - The version of the rendered recipe format.
-1. `recipe`: The fully rendered recipe with all Jinja2 expressions evaluated and
+2. `recipe`: The fully rendered recipe with all Jinja2 expressions evaluated and
    if/else logic resolved to the final used values.
-2. `build_configuration`: Captures all the build-time configuration such as the
+3. `build_configuration`: Captures all the build-time configuration such as the
    target platform, build/host prefixes, variant used, package version and build
    string, channels, etc.
-3. `finalized_dependencies`: Records the exact versions and builds of all
+4. `finalized_dependencies`: Records the exact versions and builds of all
    dependencies (build, host and run) that were used at build time, like a
    "lockfile".
-4. `finalized_sources`: Contains the final references to the sources used, e.g.
+5. `finalized_sources`: Contains the final references to the sources used, e.g.
    git commit hashes, tarball URLs + sha256, etc.
-5. `system_tools`: Records the tools that were used from the host system in
+6. `system_tools`: Records the tools that were used from the host system in
    order to warn if reproducing the build on a different host system might lead
    to different results (patchelf, git, etc).

+The version of the rendered recipe format as described here is `1`.

-### Recipe section
+#### Recipe section

 This section is the fully rendered recipe in valid YAML format, with all Jinja2
 expressions evaluated and if/else logic resolved to the final values used during